 Subject: Recommendations by Raleigh on UNRBA Joint Comments on Falls Rules and Strategy

 Raleigh staff remains concerned that major changes may occur in the strength of the rules based on legislative action.
 We have already seen that through last year’s bill on redevelopment with the result that a major opportunity to move forward with Existing Development improvements has been set back.
-While the uncertainty factor remains as the Legislature still is considering important proposals to the Falls strategy and its potential, it now seem important to share with our partners in the UNRBA some concept that we are willing to recommend our City Council if they emerge as part of joint comments by the UNBRA members.
+While the uncertainty factor remains as the Legislature still is considering important proposals to the Falls strategy and its potential, it now seems important to share with our partners in the UNRBA some concept that we are willing to recommend our City Council if they emerge as part of joint comments by the UNBRA members.

 The broad concepts reflect a number of comments by other members and some of the questions appended to Raleigh’s comment on May 18th.
 The overview of the concepts includes:

-Reconcile the disconnect created in the rules when the EMC moved the conclusion of the relook process to 4 years after the start of the Stage II rules.
+Reconciling the disconnect created in the rules when the EMC moved the conclusion of the relook process to 4 years after the start of the Stage II rules.
 To address that issue, move the start date for Stage II rules from 2021 to the effective date of the relook rule changes, or 2025, whichever is sooner.
-This start date would also involve a potential Stage 1B for Existing Development so that It extends to 2031 and a 10 year variance for WWTPs if Stage 2 goals are too difficult with available technology similar to that in use in the State.
+This start date would also involve a potential Stage 1B for Existing Development so that it extends to 2031 and a 10-year variance for WWTPs if Stage II goals are too difficult with available technology similar to that in use in the State.

 Revise the nutrient strategy to abandon the single point of compliance for the whole lake to a compliance determination process similar to that used in other piedmont impoundments.
 We generally believe this should include some form of averaging of the various monitoring stations.